anthonycoffey/React-Native-App/memory-bank/systemPatterns.md

         *   `@react-native-community/datetimepicker` for date/time selection.
         *   `react-native-dropdown-picker` for dropdown/select inputs.
         *   `react-native-map-link` for integration with map applications.
+        *   `expo-camera` for direct camera access and image capture.
+        *   `expo-document-picker` for selecting files from device storage.
 2.  **State Management:**
     *   **Global State:** React Context API is used for managing global state:
         *   `contexts/AuthContext.tsx`: Manages the user's `session` (authentication token) and the authenticated user's data (`currentUser`).
 It fetches user data upon successful establishment of a `session` (which also involves setting the token in `apiService`).
 The presence of a non-null `session` indicates that the API client is configured with an auth token.